-Financial Summary, Projections and Projections
+Financial Summary

-The summary contains the financial requirements resulting from all the information presented in the previous sections of the Asset Management Plan.
+The summary contains the financial information resulting from all the information presented in the previous sections of the Asset Management Plan.
 These projections will be refined as updated information becomes available.
 There are two key indicators for financial sustainability that have been considered in the analysis of the services provided by the asset category.
 They are:

-- Long-term life cycle costs based on historical trends and for the full useful life of the asset. - Medium term lifecycle costs over the 10 year financial planning period contained in the Long Term Financial Plan.
+- Medium-term life cycle costs based on historical trends and for the full useful life of the asset. - Long term lifecycle costs over the 10 year financial planning period contained in the Long Term Financial Plan.